rosemash/luape/README.md

 Usage: `fuser.exe <luastub.bin> <source OR file:source.lua> <output.exe>`

-For example, if you have a file called hello.lua in the same directory as the fuser and stub that you wish to fuse into hello.exe: `fuser.exe luastub.bin file:hello.lua hello.exe`.
+For example, if you have a file called hello.lua in the same directory as the fuser and stub that you wish to compile into hello.exe: `fuser.exe luastub.bin file:hello.lua hello.exe`.

 # Why not LuaJIT?